The best portable power stations for home outages (2026)

 Jackery Explorer 300

 If you've never owned a power station, start here.
-Runs lights, phones, and the router for a night.
+Good for phones, small lights, routers, and other low-watt essentials.

 Pros